numicator/r_data_processing/README.md

  - Creating a new data frame when traversing.

 ```
-Exercise 6: We will learn use of apply functions by processing two datasets:
+Exercise 6: We will learn how to use the apply functions by processing two datasets:
 We will traverse the data column-by-column and row-by-row.
 We will write our
 own functions to be applied for each row and column.
 We will learn that we do not always need to explicitly name a function
-- instead we can use anonymous function for small tasks.
+- instead we can use anonymous functions for small tasks.
 We will also see
 some tricks and nuisances associated with the apply functions.
 ```